Northeast Florida - Duval, St. Johns, Nassau, Clay Counties: (904)248-4698

-Nationwide Animal Control & Wildlife Removal Company
+Nationwide Animal Control & Wildlife Removal Services

 We are your local animal removal and wildlife control experts.
 Our staff of certified wildlife specialists and animal removal technicians have the knowledge, skills, and tools to effectively solve your nuisance wildlife pest problems.
 EXPEL was created with the customer in mind and our team receives ongoing training in the classroom and in the field to ensure you get the highest quality service and we solve your wildlife issues quickly.